Options traders, on the other hand, realize a profit can be made in any environment, even when the market doesn't trade up or down.

 - By Lucas Downey Updated May 29, Traders often jump into trading options with little understanding of the options strategies that are available to them.

 Like the straddle, a strangle may also be written by the speculator, though at similarly great risk.
-Collar Strategy One of the more difficult option strategies to understand is the collar.
+Collar Strategy One of the more difficult option strategies to understand is option price is the option premium collar.

 Profitable option trading strategy create a collar, the speculator first must own the commodity directly.
 She then writes an out-of-the-money call option and receives a premium for having done so.

 With the premium, she purchases an out-of-the-money put option.
 Therefore, if the commodity moves down, her loss is limited due to the put option.
 If the commodity moves up, she still makes a small but limited profit on the upward movement.
 A reversed form may be created by a speculator who begins with a short position in a commodity; she profits if it moves lower and is protected against unfavorable upward movement.